membrane/api-gateway/com.predic8.membrane.core/examples/router/validation/json-schema/README.txt

 5. Run "curl -d @bad2000.json http://localhost:2000/".
 Observe that you get a validation error response.

+Keeping the router running, you can try a more complex schema.

-7. Now have a look at schema2001.json, good2001.json and bad2001.json.
+1. Have a look at schema2001.json, good2001.json and bad2001.json.

-6. Run "curl -d @good2001.json http://localhost:2001/".
+2. Run "curl -d @good2001.json http://localhost:2001/".
 Observe that you get a successful response.

-7. Run "curl -d @bad2001.json http://localhost:2001/".
+3. Run "curl -d @bad2001.json http://localhost:2001/".
 Observe that you get a validation error response.